rahul-solanki1/SearchBox/README.md

 Scripts are added at the root level of the project in `package.json`.

-Once `ttab` is installed, from the project's root directory the scripts can be run.
+From the project's root directory, the scripts can be run.
 Following is the description of each script in the table below.
-It can be used like: `npm run <script>`.
+It can be used like: `npm run <script>` or `yarn run <script>`.

 | Script      | Description                                      |
 | ----------- | ------------------------------------------------ |